 Wiener Werkstätte heavyweight hits up the MAK

-An exhibition dedicated to Koloman Moser is opening in the MAK – woot, woot!
+An exhibition dedicated to Koloman Moser can be found in the MAK – woot, woot!
 If you have no idea why this fact would be exciting, have a look at this impressive artists work (Google it, right now!) and have a read of how the MAK describe it: ‘As a universal artist Moser masters the disciplines of painting, graphic art, arts and crafts, and interior design as well as fashion and scenography.
-To an impressive extent Moser embodies the Gesamtkunstwerk or total work of art as advocated by the Vienna Secession.’
+To an impressive extent, Moser embodies the Gesamtkunstwerk or total work of art as advocated by the Vienna Secession.’
 His graphic work is enchanting, while he was the co-founder of one of Vienna’s most significant art movements, the Wiener Werksttätte.
 This exhibition dedicated to this multitalented artist is worth an afternoon of gallery strolling.

 Recommended if you like: the art you see on your every day walks around the streets of Vienna, sighing and shaking your head to express your amazement when standing in front of a painting, the shape of your nipples, getting inspired in galleries